bl0ggy/vite-tex-loader/readme.md

 # Known issues
 - Only tested on Unix (Linux/macOS).
 - The host must have `latex` installed, `pdflatex` to generate PDF files and `dvisvgm` to generate SVG files, and they must all be in the PATH environment variable.
-    - For the warning related to "PostScript specials", you must provide LIBGS option e.g. `texLoader({LIBGS: "/usr/local/share/ghostscript/9.55.0/lib/libgs.dylib.9.55"})`
+  - For the warning related to "PostScript specials", you must provide LIBGS option in `vite.config.js` e.g.
+    `texLoader({LIBGS: "/usr/local/share/ghostscript/9.55.0/lib/libgs.dylib.9.55"})`.
+    `vite-tex-loader` will try to find the library on your system but it's not guaranteed to succeed.
 - You have to create the type declaration for `*.tex` files yourself, it can't be imported from this package.
 If you know how to do that, please open an issue or PR!